TNanukem/b-tree/README.md

 Abstract data type implementation of an order 5 B-tree (generalization of a binary search tree), along with data indexing, creation, insertion and search.

 The goal was to apply the concepts studied during the classes into a practical environment.
-The 'Complete description' section contains the English translation of the original PDF file (Trabalho2_BTree.pdf) describing of the project to be made (in Portuguese) with all the requirements imposed by the professor.
+The 'Complete description' section contains the English translation of the original PDF file (Trabalho2_BTree.pdf) describing the project to be made (in Portuguese) with all the requirements imposed by the professor.

 ## (some) Project features
 * Made in C